1javid/evaleasy-frontend/README.md

 - **Institution Management:** Admins can create and view institutions.
 - **Representative Management:** Admins can create representatives for institutions.
 - **Instructor Management:** Representatives can create instructors for their institution.
+- **Subject Management:** Instructors can create and view subjects.
+- **Question Pool Management:** Instructors can create and view question pools for subjects.
+- **Question Management:** Instructors can create questions with nested answers.
+- **Test Management:** Instructors can generate tests, view test details, and download test files.